 Handling Peer Pressure

-Strategies to Teach Teens
+Strategies to Teach Teens to Deal With Peer Pressure

-Teach Teens to Have the Confidence to Walk Away
+Have the Confidence to Walk Away

 Because we all want to be accepted by our peers, it can be hard to be the only one saying “no” when faced with peer pressure.
 We must teach teens to be confident in themselves.
 We can do this through role modeling confidence and praising their wise choices.
 By doing so, their inner strength will help them stand firm with their feelings.
 A belief in themselves will help them do what they feel is right.
 That same confidence allows them to have less fear of failure.
-It’s a combination that lets them resist succumbing to peer pressure and to have the strength to walk away.
-They will know that even if they seemingly “fail” among their peers, they will succeed in the long run.
+It’s a combination that lets them resist succumbing to peer pressure and have the strength to walk away.
+They will know that even if they “fail” among their peers, they will succeed in the long run.

-Teach Teens to Look for Positive Peer “Partners”
+Look for Positive Peer “Partners”

 If your teens don’t have quite enough confidence to walk away on their own, encourage them to look for a like-minded peer or friend who feels the same way they do in a particular situation.
 If they are being pushed to cut class, feeling tempted to try drugs, or feeling stressed about friends bullying another classmate, having a peer who is also willing to say “no” as well makes that pressure easier to resist.

-Teach Teens to Set Limits and Say No
+Set Limits and Say No

 Teens don’t like to say no to friends or peers.
 They worry that doing so could harm a good relationship.
 As parents, you set safe limits for your teens.
 You must also help them understand that there are times when it’s all right for them to say no. Taking illegal drugs, or driving with someone who has been drinking, are examples of times in which safety demands they say no. For example, if your teens feel uncomfortable going to parties where parents aren’t present, teach them how to politely decline a party invitation, saying no in a way that won’t cause hard feelings.
 If they are being pressured by friends to smoke cigarettes they might say, “No thanks.
 I’m not into it.
 I feel sick from even just being around smoke.”
 Although we want our children to be polite, it is also vitally important, particularly for our girls, to know that a firm “No!” can also be the right thing to do.
 When people learn to set their own limits, they’ll feel more in control of themselves in many situations throughout their lives.